-Is dotted journal a must?
+Is the dotted journal a must?
 If not dotted what else can I use?

-How to make your Bullet Journal more clean and aesthetically pleasing?
+How to make your Bullet Journal cleaner and aesthetically pleasing?

 I would say the key here is experience, the more pages you do the better looking they would be.
 What I did for my journal is: